slim-template/slim/README.md

        This benchmark uses the standard API of the template engine.

     4. Uncached benchmark.
 Template is parsed every time.
+       This is not the recommended way to use the template engine and Slim is not optimized for it.
 Activate this benchmark with 'rake bench slow=1'.

 ## Tests